Published on: November 15, 2019 | Updated on: February 25, 2024

 - Tingling sensation in the neck, shoulders, or back

-Nausea that is associated with neck pain is often a result of other symptoms such as dizziness or loss of balance.
-It is important to describe the symptoms with as much detail as possible when consulting with a doctor.
+Nausea that is associated with neck pain is often related to other symptoms such as dizziness or loss of balance.
+It is important to describe the symptoms in as much detail as possible when consulting with a doctor.

 Diagnosing Neck Pain

-The first step of diagnosing neck pain involves a consultation with a doctor.
-One of the best ways to ensure an accurate diagnosis is to be honest about all the symptoms experienced.
-Some symptoms that may not be related could be important information for doctors that leads to a diagnosis.
-Doctors during a consultation may perform small tests meant to help pinpoint the location of the source.
+Doctors may perform tests during your consultation in order to help pinpoint the source of the pain.
 These tests may involve turning the head, moving the eyes, and searching for sensitivities by touching the neck.
 Initial testing may indicate certain conditions, but doctors often use the help of certain technology in order to diagnose a condition:

-- MRI: Magnetic Resonance Imaging allows doctors to see a picture of the soft tissues in the neck, which could indicate a pinched or damaged nerve and blood vessel.
+- MRI: Magnetic Resonance Imaging allows doctors to see a picture of the soft tissues in the neck, which could reveal a pinched or damaged nerve and blood vessel.

-- CT Scan: this form of imaging creates a 3D image that lets doctors see if there is an issue within a specific cross-section of the neck.
+- CT Scan: this form of imaging lets doctors see if there is an issue within a specific cross-section of the neck.

 - EMG: electromyography tests the speed at which nerve signals are conducted throughout the body.
-This may indicate nerve damage, as a damaged nerve sends signals more slowly than a healthy one.
+This may reveal nerve damage, which sends signals more slowly than a healthy one.

 Once a diagnosis has been made, doctors can begin to devise a treatment plan that is unique for each patient.